helium/HIP/0115-redefining-the-mobile-maker-approval-process.md

 1. Approval of hardware design by the Helium Foundation as outlined in HIP [HIP 19](https://github.com/helium/HIP/blob/main/0019-third-party-manufacturers.md)
 2. Approval from the MOBILE subDAO via veMOBILE vote with 67% approval
 3. The staking of 50M MOBILE tokens
+4. Provide a copy of the Makers secure boot key in an escrow wallet held by the foundation
-4. The Maker must have the following minimum balances within their Maker Wallet:
+5. The Maker must have the following minimum balances within their Maker Wallet:
   - 200,000,000 DC
   - 5 SOL
   - $4,000 worth of MOBILE at the time of deposit